DevExpress/dashboard-extensions/docs/dashboard-panel.md

 ## Development

 You can use this extension's code as a base for your own dashboard item [development](https://docs.devexpress.com/Dashboard/117546).
 See the **Development** section of [readme](../readme.md) to learn how to bundle the dashboard extension's files to create `dashboard-panel.js`, `dashboard-panel.css`, and `dashboard-panel.html`.

+## License

+This extension is distributed under the **MIT** license (free and open-source), but can only be used with a commercial DevExpress Dashboard software product.
+You can [review the license terms](https://www.devexpress.com/Support/EULAs/NetComponents.xml) or [download a free trial version](https://go.devexpress.com/DevExpressDownload_UniversalTrial.aspx) of the Dashboard suite at [DevExpress.com](https://www.devexpress.com).

 ## See Also